-Approval and Ratification of the Stock Option Plan
+Approval of the Stock Option Plan

 As described above under Executive Compensation - "Board Adoption of Stock Option Plan (Option-Based Awards)", on August 31, 2022, the Board adopted a Rolling 10% Stock Option Plan (the "Stock Option Plan").
-The Stock Option Plan was approved by the shareholders of the Company at the Annual General Meeting held on October 28, 2022, and was subsequently approved by the TSX Venture Exchange on March 8, 2023.
-Further details of the Stock Option Plan are contained in the Company's 2022 Information Circular dated September 29, 2022, which is available on SEDAR+ at www.sedarplus.ca, under the Company's profile.
+The Stock Option Plan was last approved by the shareholders of the Company at the Annual General

+Meeting held on October 27, 2023, and was most recently approved by the TSX Venture Exchange on October 7, 2024.
+Further details of the Stock Option Plan attached to the Company's 2022 Information Circular dated September 29, 2022 as Schedule "B", which is available on SEDAR+ at www.sedarplus.ca, under the Company's profile.

-The policies of the TSXV require that a Rolling 10% Stock Option Plan receive yearly shareholder ratification at the Company's Annual General Meeting.
+The policies of the TSXV require that a Rolling 10% Stock Option Plan receive yearly shareholder approval at the Company's Annual General Meeting.